elisabertoni/Agile2022_Group6/readme.txt

-This is a demo website created in Agile project on 12/4.
+This is a demo website created in ITPM5.240 Agile Projects, Semester 1 2022 - GROUP 6.

-New Design here.
+Please find all our documents under the Documentation folder.

-[Author is Elisa Bertoni hello ]
+[Author is Elisa Bertoni and Sass Russell]

-Thanks for sharing Elisa, Cheers, Noor